The future of e-Commerce and what you need to know about it

 However, note that the adoption of drone delivery will take place in stages over the next few years as regulations are still to be put in place.

-4. E-Commerce personalization & experience
+E-commerce personalization & experience

-The software came in many different varieties, ranging from websites, product recommendations, social proof notifications and email.
+The software came in many different varieties, ranging from websites, product recommendations, social proof notifications, and email.
 Personalization creates a sense of individuality and uniqueness.

 For example, look at website personalization: